 There is NO textbook for this course.
-Instead, 1-2 readings for undergraduate students and 3-4 readings for graduate students will be available on Blackboard for each class meeting.
+Instead, 1-2 readings for undergraduate students and 3-4 readings for graduate students will be available in Canvas for each class meeting.

-Copies of all PowerPoint illustrations (slides) used in class will also be available on Blackboard.
+Copies of all PowerPoint illustrations (slides) used in class will also be available in Canvas.
 Students are stongly encouraged to convert them using OCR or some other annotatable format and use them in class to assist in taking notes.

 Graduate students will also purchase: Ester Boserup, The Conditions of Agricultural Growth: The Economics of Agrarian Change Under Population Pressure.
 Covelo: Island Press, 1993, approx. $21.95.